holoviz/panel/doc/explanation/comparisons/compare_streamlit.md

 Another major difference is that **Panel, in contrast to Streamlit, fully supports Jupyter notebooks**, for when you wish to preserve a series of text/code/output steps as an exploratory record, whether to document a workflow for later reproducibility, to tell a story about data, or for any other approach where having individual outputs per cell is useful.
 Thus Panel does not require you to make a binary switch between "exploring some data" or "telling a story" and "developing an app"; it simply lets you use widgets and layouts whenever they are useful or appropriate, without ever having a cost to switch between such activities.
 Of course, Panel does not *require* Jupyter, but because it supports Jupyter fully it is usable in a wide range of situations for which Streamlit is not designed.

 One more key difference between Streamlit and Panel is the organization of the developer community.
-Streamlit is run and owned by Snowflake, while Panel was developed at Anaconda and was not developed as a product.
+Streamlit is run and owned by [Snowflake](https://www.snowflake.com), while Panel was developed at [Anaconda](https://www.anaconda.com) and was not developed as a product.
 This difference means that Panel does not have many of the same commercial incentives.
-As a consequence you **won't** have to provide your email or opt out of telemetry data collection.
+As a consequence you **won't** have to [provide your email or opt out of telemetry data collection](https://github.com/streamlit/streamlit/issues/4747).
 We have never collected or had plans to collect telemetry data from our users apps.
+Furthermore we would not [ask for access to your private Github accounts for deployment](https://github.com/streamlit/streamlit/issues/4344) if we offered free deployment.
+That would simply go against our core values.

 Overall, **Panel can be used in a much wider range of applications than Streamlit**, including exploratory data analysis and capturing a reproducible workflow in a Jupyter notebook, developing a simple Streamlit-like app, or developing complex, multi-page responsive apps, all without having to switch frameworks or learn a new set of tools. **Panel supports the entire life cycle of data science, engineering, or scientific artifacts, not just a narrow task of developing a specific type of simple app**.

 ## Streamlits limitations

-[This video](https://youtu.be/QiiwEAz6BVY) from a die hard Streamlit fan takes *an unfiltered deep dive into Streamlit's limitations*.
-The Streamlit community lives happily with these *dead ends*.
-They might not even be aware or limited by them.
-The Panel contributors on the other hand could not imagine working with a limiting framework like that.
-They need other features, more flexibility, higher performance and a fundamentally different architecture to support their use cases.
+These videos from a die hard Streamlit fan walks you through some of Streamlits fundamental limitations.
+Limitations that we have carefully tried to avoid in Panel.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/QiiwEAz6BVY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-We don't think Streamlit sucks as the ironic title of the video thumbnail suggests.
-There are many enthusiastic Streamlits users that have been enabled by Streamlit to solve their problems.
-It's created the *data app* genre, its inspired lots of data app innovation and still stands out as one of the benchmark data app frameworks to measure up against.
+<iframe width="560" height="315" src="https://www.youtube.com/embed/IOYHVPPbZII?si=GwV4muZWYAB94GDo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Code Examples